dmenne/breathtestcore/README.md

 For additional examples, see the folder `tests/testthat` of the source package.

 ## Previous and planned work
 The core fitting functions and the Stan variants are quite stable and can be used to analyze your breath test data with R. For the Stan variants, additional models that give credible intervals for differences between groups are planned.
-The [Shiny-based web app](https://shiny.rstudio.com) with reporting, [online demo here](https://apps.menne-biomed.de/breathtestshiny), is work in progress.
+The [Shiny](https://shiny.rstudio.com) web app with reporting is work in progress; [online demo](https://apps.menne-biomed.de/breathtestshiny), [source code](https://github.com/dmenne/breathtestshiny).